lambda-dom/trisagion/docs/readme.md

 ##### A. 3.
 4. 3.
 6. The punchline.

-Combining sections [Why you never heard of coproducts](#a-3-4-7-why-you-never-heard-of-monoids-for-coproducts) and [Monoid and lax monoidal functors](#a-3-4-8-monoids-and-lax-monoidal-functors), we have that the functions,
+Combining sections [Why you never heard of coproducts](#a-3-4-7-why-you-never-heard-of-monoids-for-coproducts) and [Monoids and lax monoidal functors](#a-3-4-8-monoids-and-lax-monoidal-functors), we have that the functions,

 ```haskell
 u :: Monoid e => (Parser s e a, Parser s e b) -> Parser s e (Either a b)